 Conclusion

-Neofetch is a useful tool for displaying system information on Rocky Linux.
-Installing, updating, and removing Neofetch is straightforward, as shown in the guide using the command line terminal so you can easily manage Neofetch on your Rocky Linux system.
+Neofetch is a valuable tool for displaying system information on Rocky Linux.
+Installing, updating, and removing Neofetch is straightforward, as shown in the guide using the command line terminal to manage Neofetch on your Rocky Linux system easily.